 I found myself in need of gut healing after mold exposure about 5 years ago.
 I wouldn’t say I’m fully healed at this point, but I’m a lot better than I was, and so is my family.
 (You can read about our mold adventure HERE.)

 For the kids, it wasn’t that big a deal to heal from.
-They were young, they are resilient with good diet and lots of outdoor play.
+They were young, and they were resilient from their good diet and lots of outdoor play.

 When we first walked away from the mold, I did what everyone said we should do.
-Cut out all grains and sugars and start doing lots of probiotics.
+I cut out all grains and sugars and started doing lots of probiotics.
 It didn’t work.
 Any form of probiotics made my anxiety worse for years, and my gut didn’t get better.
-There was very much something missing from these protocols, in terms of herbs and foods.
+There was definitely something missing from these protocols, in terms of herbs and foods.
 But I didn’t yet know what.

-After nearly 5 years of working on this, and many, many hours of reading studies and asking questions, I have stumbled on to things that have actually worked.
+After nearly 5 years of working on this, and many, many hours of reading studies and asking questions, I have stumbled on things that have actually worked.
 My gut is better.
-I can handle probiotics again.
-I have more energy, I sleep better, my skin has mostly cleared up.
-There’s work to do, yet, but at least I know where to go now.
+I can handle probiotics now.
+I have more energy.
+I sleep better.
+My skin has mostly cleared up.
+There’s work to do yet, but at least I know where to go now.
 In this post, I tell you all I’ve learned.

 How to Know if You Need Gut Healing